shadow-robot/sr_visualization_common/README.md

 # sr-visualization

 This is a package with GUI plugins which can be used to control the different nodes of the shadow_robot stack.
 The GUI plugins are programmed in Python and can be started from within rqt

+## Note
+If the hand is started with a namespace, `joint_slider.py` will not work out of the box.
+To fix it, you need to change `self.hand_namespace` in the file to your hand's namespace. for example: `self.hand_namespace = "/hand/"`